fantasyui-com/online-marketplace/README.md

 - No valuable information on the server.
 - Validate HTTP request and data via key-whitelist and string-validation.
-- Validate HTML variable output via simple-template-engine and pre-decaled XSS-filtered output.
+- Validate HTML variable output via simple-template-engine and pre-declared XSS-filtered output.
 - Secure whitelisted-input forms via hash key in the form.
 - Autorotate any needed secret-keys to prevent 'put your secret key here' secrets.